KubeRocketCI/docs/docs/use-cases/deploy-application-from-feature-branch.md

 ```

-7. Commit your changes, push your branch to the origin and create a pull request:
+7. Commit your changes, push your branch to the remote repository and create a pull request:

   ![Pull request details](../assets/use-cases/deploy-application-from-feature-branch/gitops-difference.png "Pull request details")

 8. Merge the pull request.

-9. On the environment page, click the **Configure Deploy** button.
-When deploying an application, enable the **Values Override** option in the environment settings:
+9. On the Environment page, click the **Configure deploy** button.
+When deploying an application, enable the **Values override** option in the Environment settings:

   ![Enable values override option](../assets/use-cases/deploy-application-from-feature-branch/enable-values-override.png "Enable values override option")

-  When the **Values Override** option is enabled, the platform navigates to the GitOps repository to pull the parameters from the `<application-name>-values.yaml` file and then redefines them in an Argo CD application accordingly.
+  When the **Values override** option is enabled, the platform navigates to the GitOps repository to pull the parameters from the `<application-name>-values.yaml` file and then overrides them in an Argo CD application accordingly.

-10. If the application is deployed in the "in-cluster", open the pod terminal using a dedicated button in the environment details page:
+10. If the application is deployed in the "in-cluster", open the pod terminal using a dedicated button on the Environment details page:

   ![Show logs button](../assets/use-cases/deploy-application-from-feature-branch/show-terminal-button.png "Show logs button")